How To Build a Kayak at Home

 For those who love kayaking and want a quick project, the “24-Hour Kayak” is perfect.
 It’s made from plywood and can be built in just one day.
 This makes it great for beginners in boat building and woodworking.

-See also How To Build a Novelty Boat at Home
+See also How To Build a Sailing Boat at Home

 Overview and Features